 “Contactless technology means forces can be transferred under critical conditions, without wall opening being required“

+A magnetic coupling essentially comprises two magnets, positioned opposite each other – usually a multiple-magnet configuration – separated with an air gap.
+When one magnet rotates, the second one rotates too.
+There is no contact between the two magnets, and the magnetic fields even operate through a solid wall.
 Despite magnetic-coupling having been around for a while now, only in recent years has its industrial use risen.
 ‘Before that, magnetic couplings didn’t even occur to most transport and production-line developers and installers.
-Only now are they discovering the wealth of possibilities,’ says Niels.
+Only now are they discovering the wealth of possibilities,’ says Marc Jan.
 ‘New magnet grades and fixing methods have also meant we can meet increasingly greater demands, in turn expanding the fields of application.’
 Bakker Magnetics engineers and produces the magnetic couplings in the Netherlands.
 Magnets and certain series assemblies are manufactured in China through a joint venture with one of the country’s largest and most advanced magnet factories.
 ‘We nevertheless retain responsibility.
 Every magnet delivered from China to Bakker Magnetics in the Netherlands is therefore inspected in our quality laboratory, using highly accurate measuring equipment.
 Not a single defective magnet will be sent on to the customer.
-For Bakker Magnetics, the highest quality is always paramount’, Niels adds.
+For Bakker Magnetics, the highest quality is always paramount’, Marc Jan adds.

 “Another feature of hysteresis magnetic couplings is their use in slowing down motion“